-Both TPPs and FIs have choices during their implementation of PSD2.
-Depending on circumstances, an FI may have to support both an API route and a screen-scraping route for TPPs to access the FI’s core banking services.
-Konsentus enables the FIs to carry out essential checks against the TPPs’ regulated status in both circumstances.
+Both TPPs and ASPSPs have choices during their implementation of PSD2.
+Depending on circumstances, an ASPSP may have to support both an API route and a “screen-scraping” route for TPPs to access customer account data or initiate payments.
+Konsentus enables ASPSPs to carry out essential identity and regulatory checks on TPPs in both cases.

 The TPP must identify themselves to the FI and this must be the same as the TPP would use via the API.

 Screen-scraping services will not use eIDAS certificates, meaning the FI will not be able to automatically verify the identity of the TPP.
 This presents a problem to the FI and a potential risk.

 The required strong customer authentication will enable the FI to validate the account holder’s intention, but will not validate the regulatory status of the TPP.

 Konsentus will receive (from the FI) the identity supplied by the TPP.

 The Konsentus platform provides the following services: